Amur corktree can be invasive. Look for male cultivars which do not produce the messy fruit that females do.

 Amelanchier x grandiflora

-Plant advice from The Morton Arboretum: This stately conifer, native to the Midwest, often is found in groupings in parks and larger spaces, along streets, and around lakes.
+This stately conifer, native to the Midwest, often is found in groupings in parks and larger spaces, along streets, and around lakes.
 Unlike most cone-bearing trees, bald-cypress loses its needles each winter and grows a new set in spring.
+Hardy and tough, this tree will adapt to a wide range of soil types, whether wet, dry, or even swampy.

 Plant advice from The Morton Arboretum: A pleasantly aromatic shrub, Bayberry can used in a shrub border, in mass, or informal foundation planting.
 The loose, open habit, small, waxy, persistent, gray fruit add winter interest and attract many species of birds.

-Plant advice from The Morton Arboretum: This old-fashioned shrub lives up to its name in spring when it is covered with pink flowers.
+Plant advice from The Morton Arboretum: Beauty Bush lives up to its name in spring when it is covered with pink flowers.
 During the rest of the season it offers little in the way of ornamental appeal and best planted at the back of a border.